Office of Accessibility

 - Include specific recommendations for accommodations that are related to the functional limitations

-Prior written consent by the student is required before ODS staff may release disability documentation or records.
+Prior written consent by the student is required before OA staff may release disability documentation or records.
 For further information, please visit confidentiality and use of records.

-Please contact the Office of Disability Services if you have questions about your disability documentation at 803/323-3290.
+Please contact the Office of Accessibility if you have questions about your disability documentation at 803/323-3290.